rtmigo/dmk_py/README.md

 identifiers or structures.
 Literally not a single predictable byte.

 At the moment of updating, for example, when adding a new record, the utility performs a number of random actions with files.
-Therefore, even if all file changes are logged, it is not evident from the log which files contain or previously contained real data.
+So even the file change log is confusing.

 ## How does it look inside